adcimon/bounce-effect/README.md

 ![Example](example.gif "My goods are the highest quality")

-Art created by Unity, [Adventure Sample Game](https://assetstore.unity.com/packages/essentials/tutorial-projects/adventure-sample-game-76216).
+Art used from the [Adventure Sample Game](https://assetstore.unity.com/packages/essentials/tutorial-projects/adventure-sample-game-76216) created by Unity.

 Made with Unity 2018.3.2f1.